How to Teach Your Clients to Create Their Own Meal Plans

 How to Create a Meal Planning Guide

-Here is how you can create a meal planning guide in minutes using That Clean Life.
+It is easy to create a meal planning guide in just a few minutes using That Clean Life.

-1. Create a Collection of recipes to meet the client's needs.
+1. Create a Collection of recipes that meet the client's needs.

-When building any type of customized resource for a client, it is so important that you first assess their needs.
-Use our Assessment Tool to ask your clients the right questions about their lifestyle, food preferences, goals, etc. This assessment will help you choose recipes that are perfect for the client.
+When building any type of customized resource for a client, first assess their unique needs.
+Use That Clean Life's Assessment Tool to ask your clients the right questions about their lifestyle, food preferences, goals, and more.
+This assessment tool will help you choose recipes that are just right for that client.

-Next, use That Clean Life to put together a Collection of 16 to 20 recipes: four to five breakfasts, lunches, dinners, and snacks.
+Next, use That Clean Life to put together a Collection of 16 to 20 recipes.
+You should include four to five breakfasts, lunches, dinners, and snacks.

-Be sure to use filters to find recipes quickly.
+Use filters to find all the right recipes quickly.
 You can filter by the number of ingredients, time, meal type, or diet.
 You can also filter recipes based on nutrition info like calories, macronutrients, and micronutrients.

 Tip: See a full list of available filtering options available within That Clean Life.